 Note: Always lower the antenna mast when entering automatic car wash.
-The antenna should be cleaned and lubricated every 5,000 miles (8,000 km).
+Retractable antennas should be cleaned and lubricated every 5,000 miles (8,000 km).
+On fixed (removable) mast antennas, be sure to unscrew and remove the antenna before entering an automatic car wash or a garage with low overhang.